How to Make Thick and Creamy Champurrado, the Chocolate-Based Atole

 But if you’re not venturing to a town fair complete with champurrado vendors anytime soon, there’s a couple ways to get your hands on champurrado at home.
 For starters, you can buy premade champurrado mix, where all you’re required to do is add milk and whisk vigorously.
 La Monarca has a version available that ships nationwide, as does masa harina retailer Masienda (whose founder also has tips for using his masa harina to make tortillas).

 And if you’re looking to feel extra spirited this holiday season, Martinez doesn’t discourage a splash of something stronger.
 “It’s not very common, but it’s something that’s becoming trendy.
-Brandy, rum, whisky,” she listed off.
-“Everyone wants to feel cheery and happy to celebrate the end of 2020.”
+Brandy, rum, whisky,” she lists off.
+“Everyone wants to feel cheery and happy to celebrate the end of [the year].”

 Prep time: 5 minutes